NezarKH/MicroScraper/README.txt

-# Forum Scraper
+Forum Scraper and Analyzer

-## Overview
+Overview

-This project is designed to scrape forum data from a website using Puppeteer and Node.js.
-It employs a multi-threaded approach to improve efficiency by parallelizing tasks across available CPU cores.
+This project is designed to scrape and analyze forum data.
+It utilizes a combination of Node.js and Python and leverages Puppeteer for web scraping.
+The project employs a multi-threaded approach to improve efficiency by parallelizing tasks across available CPU cores.
+It also includes machine learning algorithms for text analysis, such as sentiment analysis and FAQ generation.

-## Features
+Features

-- **Multi-threaded scraping**: Utilizes all available CPU cores for concurrent scraping.
+- Multi-threaded scraping: Utilizes all available CPU cores for concurrent scraping.
-- **Modular Design**: Each part of the scraper is implemented in separate modules for easy maintenance and extensibility.
+- Modular Design: Each part of the scraper is implemented in separate modules for easy maintenance and extensibility.
+- Data Analysis: Includes sentiment analysis and FAQ generation.
-- **CSV Output**: The scraped data is stored in CSV files for further analysis or use.
+- CSV Output: The scraped data is stored in CSV files for further analysis or use.

+Modules

-## Modules
+Main Modules

-### main.mjs
+main.mjs

 This is the main driver script that initiates and manages worker threads for scraping.

-#### Important Functions:

-- `Worker()`: Creates a new Worker thread.
-- `Promise.all()`: Waits for all worker threads to complete their tasks.

-### worker.mjs

-This module is responsible for scraping profile, sub-forum, and topic links from forum pages.

-#### Important Functions:

-- `puppeteer.launch()`: Launches a new browser window.
-- `page.goto()`: Navigates to a specified URL.

-### forumScraper.mjs

-This module is responsible for scraping specific data such as views and post contents from individual forum threads.

-#### Important Functions:

-- `readCSV()`: Reads forum links from a CSV file.
-- `scrapeForum()`: Scrapes forum data like views and posts.

-### csvBuilder.mjs

-A utility class for building and saving CSV files.

-#### Important Functions:

-- `addRow()`: Adds a new row to the CSV.
-- `build()`: Builds the CSV content.
-- `saveToFile()`: Saves the CSV content to a file.

-## Setup & Running

-1. Clone this repository.
-2. Run `npm install` to install all dependencies.
-3. Run `node main.mjs` to start the scraper.

-## Logging

-- Logging is implemented to monitor the progress and state of each worker thread.
-- Each log message specifies which pages are currently being scraped by a worker, making it easier to debug and understand what the scraper is doing at any given moment.

-## Dependencies
+Important Functions:
+- Worker(): Initializes new worker threads.
+- Promise.all(): Waits for all worker threads to complete.

+worker.mjs

+Handles the scraping of various forum pages, including profile, sub-forum, and topic links.

+Important Functions:
+- puppeteer.launch(): Launches a browser window for scraping.
+- page.goto(): Navigates to the specific forum page.

+forumScraper.mjs

+Responsible for scraping specific data such as views and post contents from individual forum threads.

+Important Functions:
+- readCSV(): Reads forum links from a CSV file.
+- scrapeForum(): Scrapes data like views and posts.

+csvBuilder.mjs

+A utility module for creating and saving CSV files efficiently.

+Important Functions:
+- addRow(): Adds a new row to the CSV.
+- build(): Constructs the CSV content.
+- saveToFile(): Saves the CSV to a file.

+Additional Python Modules

+generate_faq_from_posts.py

+Generates FAQs from scraped forum posts.

+static_micro_crawl.py

+Scrapes and analyzes text from static websites.

+sentiment_analysis.py

+Performs sentiment analysis on scraped data.
+(File could not be read for further details)

+Setup & Running

+1. Clone the repository.
+2. Run npm install for Node.js dependencies.
+3. Optional: Set up a Python environment and install Python dependencies.
+4. Run node main.mjs to start the Node.js scraper.
+5. For Python modules, run the respective Python scripts.

+Logging

+- Detailed logging is implemented to monitor the scraping and analysis processes.
+- Each log message specifies which pages are currently being scraped, making it easier to debug and understand the project's status.

+Dependencies

 - Node.js
 - Puppeteer
 - csv-parser
-- worker_threads (Node.js core module)
+- Python 3.x
+- Various Python libraries for data analysis

-## Author
+Author

 Khabiry

----